 I am a professor of computer science at the Australian National University and a directrice de recherche at the University of Toulouse.
 At ANU, I am a member of the Planning and Optimisation research group in the School of Computing.
 In Toulouse I am a member of the Artificial and Natural Intelligence (ANITI) institute and the RIS group at the LAAS-CNRS Laboratory.

-My educational background includes a Diplôme d’Ingénieur from National Institute of Applied Sciences in 1991, a M.Sc. from Florida Tech in 1992, and a Ph.D. from University of Rennes in 1995, all in Computer Science.
-I have held appointments with INRIA and CSIRO.
-Since 2001, I have been with the Australian National University, and from 2003 to 2018, I was a contributor to National ICT Australia (wich became Data61 in 2016).
-In 2008, I was on long service leave and on sabbatical at LAAS-CNRS.
-In 2009-2011, I was NICTA’s Canberra Laboratory director (150 staff and PhD students).
+My educational background includes a Diplôme d’Ingénieur from National Institute of Applied Sciences in 1991, and a Ph.D. from University of Rennes in 1995, all in Computer Science.
+Prior to joining ANU in 2001, I held appointments with INRIA (1995-1997) and CSIRO (1997-2001).
+During 2003-2016, I had the opportunity to contribute to National ICT Australia (NICTA, now CSIRO Data61) in various roles, including that of Canberra Laboratory director (150 staff and PhD students).

 Activities & Awards

 For past activities, see my home page.